+How to stick with New Year’s resolutions – it takes more than strong will!

-When we make New Year’s resolutions, we often believe that all it takes is strong will or will power.
+When we make New Year’s resolutions, we often believe that all it takes is a strong will or will power.
 Will power is often viewed as having self-control over our undesirable habits and behaviours.
 A thorough exploration of the will has been largely neglected in modern psychology.
 Roberto Assagioli, a leading influence in the fields of humanistic and transpersonal psychology suggests that we need to develop the various types of will (1999):

 Strong will – this is the will that most of us are familiar with.
 If you feel that you are lacking strong will, try this visualisation: Imagine yourself being in possession of strong will.
 What does it look like?
 What does strong will mean to you?
 See yourself walking with a firm and determined step, acting in every situation with decision.
 Spend some time each day visualising yourself in this way.

 Skilful will – is about developing the strategy which is most effective and which involves the greatest economy of effort, rather than the strategy which is most direct and obvious.
-For example, by focusing and developing our self-worth, we feel better about ourselves.
+For example, by focusing on and developing our self-worth, we feel better about ourselves.
 We are then free to choose work that pays more and we eat in a more balanced way.
 Overall, we make healthier choices which are more likely to bring about long-lasting change.
 A good practise here is the development of a loving internal voice instead of a tyrannical, harsh and critical one.
 Ultimately, the development of skilful will requires us to have good psychological hygiene by ridding ourselves of those things which are toxic to our psychological well-being.